March 18, 2026

 • Cross-platform subscription tracking

-• Analytics: MRR, churn, trial conversions, cohort analysis
+• Analytics for MRR, churn, trial conversions, and cohort analysis

 6. Maxio: Best for Mid-Market With Complex Needs